smallrye/smallrye-config/documentation/src/main/docs/config/mappings.md

 - Configuration Properties Naming Strategies
 - Integration with Bean Validation

+## Mapping Rules

+A complex object type uses the following rules to map configuration values to their member values:

+- A configuration path is built by taking the object type prefix (or namespace) and the mapping member name
+- The member name is converted to its kebab-case format
+- If the member name is represented as a getter, the member name is taken from its property name equivalent, and then converted to its kebab-case format.
+- The configuration value is automatically converted to the member type
+- The configuration path is required to exist with a valid configuration value or the mapping will fail.

+!!! info

+    Kebab-case - the method name is derived by replacing case changes with a dash to map the configuration property.

 A Config Mapping requires an interface with minimal metadata configuration annotated with `io.smallrye.config.ConfigMapping`: